tl-thanh/python-challenge/README.md

+# Python

-This repository contains two Python codes.
+This repository contains two sets of Python codes to analyze data from CSV files.

-PYPoll is the main assignment.
-Please grade this one.

-PyBank is the extra one.